Master of Education (M.Ed.)

 Candidates wishing to transfer credit(s) toward the M.Ed. program may transfer a maximum of twelve (12) graduate credit hours from an accredited institution for courses that correspond to program/state requirements.

 Candidates for the Master of Education degree, and initial certification, must take a minimum of thirty-three (33) semester hours of graduate course work.
 In addition, the Secondary School Instruction concentration is for initial licensure only and requires that candidates are eligible for license before the degree will be conferred.
-The concentrations in Reading and Curriculum Planning requires candidates to be licensed classroom teacher to be admitted to the program.
-All candidates must successfully pass comprehensive examinations in the fields of general education and elementary education.
+The concentrations in Reading and Curriculum Planning requires candidates to be a licensed U.S. classroom teacher to be admitted to the program.
+All Curriculum & Instruction candidates must successfully pass a comprehensive examination as assigned by their concentration area.

 For More Information

-Dr. Nicole Kendall, M.Ed.
+Dr. Nicole Arrighi, M.Ed.
 Program Coordinator - Curriculum & Instruction

 Office: 204A Clay Hall